nemanjan00/my-abstract/README.md

 ## Questionnaires

-Before and after each segment of book, there will be same questionnaire with questions related to that chapter.
+Before each segment of book, there will be questionnaire with questions related to that chapter.

-I want you to get a pen and paper and, each time you encounter questionnaire, write down your answers.
+I want you to get a pen and paper and, before and after reading segment, write down your answers.

-Later, you can compare answers to same questions before and after reading that segment.
+Later, you can compare your answers.